OAODEV/hello-service/README.md

 The Service
 -----------

-The hello service runs a TCP server that says hello. it identifys it's hostname or claiming to be anonymous if there is no hostname.
+The hello service runs a TCP server that says hello.
+It identifies its hostname or claims to be anonymous if there is no hostname.

 The service is contained in `app/serve_hello.py`.
 This file is heavily documented describing operations considerations.